giulong/spectrum/README.md

 >     - reason: after
 >       tags: [ test ]
 > ```
->* simply create the file `src/test/resources/templates/slack.json`.
+> * simply create the file `src/test/resources/templates/slack.json`.
 This will override the internal default, so there's no need to explicitly provide the path.
+>

 > 💡 Tip<br/>
-> You may add how many consumers you want, so if you want to use different templates just add different consumers and provide a template for each.
-> Otherwise, if you set many events on the same consumer, they will share the template.
+> To test the slack handler works as expected, you can provide a simple `template.txt` with just an "Hello World from Spectrum" in it.

 # TestBook (Coverage)